Introduction to broadcasts

 - You don’t have development resources.

-A newsletter is the easiest way to accomplish a simple broadcast.
-You might send a newsletter to alert your audience to changes in your terms of service, or to a group of people when you onboard people belonging to an account.
+A one-time send is the easiest way to accomplish a simple broadcast.
+You might send a broadcast to alert your audience to changes in your terms of service, or to a group of profiles when you onboard profiles belonging to an account.

 You should set up an API-triggered broadcast if: